openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 *expression* is not convertible (see :ref:`Kinds of Conversion`) to a numeric type.

-The type of a postfix increment expression’s is the type of the variable.
+The type of a postfix increment expression is the type of the variable.
 The result of a postfix increment expression is a value, not a variable.

 If the evaluation of the operand expression completes normally at runtime, then: